Tomjg1/gitWorkshop/README.md

 ```git
 git commit -m "reslolve conflict merge with bugFix and Main"
 ```
-- one slight note, we have pulled the changes from bugFix into main, but have not pulled changes from main into bugfix
+- One slight note, we have pulled the changes from bugFix into main, but have not pulled changes from main into bugfix
 - What does this mean?
-Our latest conflict-resolution that has happened is not seen in bugFix
+BugFix has not been update with our latest mergee conflict fix commit
 - `git log --oneline --decorate --all --graph` shows that main is ahead of bugFix by one commit
 ```git
 *   467eb2d - (HEAD -> main) fix conflict (2 seconds ago) <DannyPlatt>